joblib/joblib/doc/parallel.rst

 .. topic:: The loky backend may not always be available

-   Some rare systems do not support multiprocessing (for instance pyiodine).
-In this case the loky backend is not availble and the default backend falls back to threading.
+   Some rare systems do not support multiprocessing (for instance Pyodide).
+In this case the loky backend is not available and the default backend falls back to threading.

 Besides builtin joblib backends, we can use